+- Older Adults (55 and over);

 - People who are pregnant;

 - People of all ages with chronic health conditions, including:

 - o Cancer;

 - o Chronic kidney disease;

 - o COPD (chronic obstructive pulmonary disease);

+- o Down syndrome;

 - o Immunocompromised state (weakened immune system) from solid organ transplant);

-- o Obesity (body mass index [BMI] of 30 or higher);
+- o Overweight (body mass index (BMI) > 25 but less than 30) and Obesity (BMI of 30 or higher);

-- o Serious heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies;
+- o Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies;

 - o Sickle cell disease;

 - o Type 2 diabetes mellitus;

-- o Asthma (moderate-to-severe);
+- o Asthma;

-- Cerebrovascular disease (affects blood vessels and blood supply to the brain);
+- o Cerebrovascular disease (affects blood vessels and blood supply to the brain);

 - o Cystic fibrosis;

 - o Hypertension or high blood pressure;

 - o Immunocompromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines;

-- Neurologic conditions, such as dementia;
+- o Neurologic conditions, such as dementia;

 - o Liver disease;

 - o Pulmonary fibrosis (having damaged or scarred lung tissues);

 - o Smoking (current and former);

 - o Thalassemia (a type of blood disorder);

-- o Type 1 diabetes mellitus.

-- People of all ages who are detained with a physical or mental impairment that substantially limits one or more major life activities or who has a record of physical

-or mental impairment that substantially limits a major life activity.

-- Severe psychiatric illness, including Psychotic Disorder, Bipolar Disorder, Schizophrenia or Schizoaffective Disorder, Major Depressive Disorder with Psychotic Features, Dementia and/or a Neurocognitive Disorder, or Intellectual Development Disorder (moderate, severe, or profound or that make it difficult for the individual to participate in their own care, that make it unlikely the individual will express symptoms, or that increase the risk of complications from the virus.)
-Individuals of all ages who are detained with a physical or mental impairment that substantially limits one or more major life activities or who has a record of physical or mental impairment that substantially limits a major life activity. - ➤ Detainees who claim, or anyone claims on behalf of the detainee that the detainee meets the above criteria or are suspected to meet the criteria must be evaluated within five days of making the claim. - ➤ Upon evaluation, the local ERO Field Office Director (or designee), the Field Medical Coordinator, and the detainee and his or her counsel must be notified as soon as practicable, but in no case more than twelve hours after the evaluation has occurred, as to whether the detainee meets the criteria. - Notification shall be made via email from the facility's Health Services Administrator (HSA) (or equivalent) and contain the following subject line for ease of identification: "Notification of COVID-19 High Risk Detainee (ANumber)."
+- o Type 1 diabetes mellitus. - People of all ages who are detained with a physical or mental impairment that substantially limits one or more major life activities or who has a record of physical or mental impairment that substantially limits a major life activity. - Severe psychiatric illness, including Psychotic Disorder, Bipolar Disorder, Schizophrenia or Schizoaffective Disorder, Major Depressive Disorder with Psychotic Features, Dementia and/or a Neurocognitive Disorder, or Intellectual Development Disorder (moderate, severe, or profound or that make it difficult for the individual to participate in their own care, that make it unlikely the individual will express symptoms, or that increase the risk of complications from the virus.)
+Individuals of all ages who are detained with a physical or mental impairment that substantially limits one or more major life activities or who has a record of physical or mental impairment that substantially limits a major life activity. - Detainees who claim or on whose behalf a claim is made by an attorney, family member, or other advocate that the detainees meet the above criteria or are suspected to meet the criteria must be evaluated by the medical staff for presence of the risk factors within five days of making the claim. - ➤ Upon evaluation, the local ERO Field Office Director and Deputy Field Office Director (or their designees), the Field Medical Coordinator, and the detainee must be notified as soon as practicable, but in no case more than twelve hours after the evaluation has occurred, as to whether the detainee meets the criteria.
+The local ERO Field Office will notify the detainee's counsel. - Notification shall be made, via email, from the facility's Health Services Administrator (HSA) (or equivalent) to the local ERO Officer in Charge, Clinical Director and Nurse Manager, and contain the following subject line for ease of identification: "Notification of COVID-19 Increased Risk Detainee (A- Number)."
 At a minimum, the HSA email message will provide the following information: - Detainee name; - Detention location; - Current medical issues and medications currently prescribed; - Facility medical Point of Contact (POC) and phone number.